flec/sfm/README.md

 # Structure from Motion
+This repository contains the code created in the scope of the Bachelor Thesis by nordewal and flec.

+The goal of this application was mainly educational.
+It gives one a good insight and starting point into the Structure from Motion domain.
+Using the GUI one can easily follow the pipeline used for SfM:
+1. Detect and describe features of each image
+2. Create image pair and match features
+3. Compute rotation and translation (extrinsic parameters) for the first image pair
+4. Create a point cloud for the first image pair.
+5. Add more points to the point cloud using PnP and triangulation.
+6. Minimize the errors in the point cloud using bundle adjustment.

+This application can only handle images that are already in the correct sequence (eg. video), as it only compares image A to B and image B to C. But not image A to C. The application can load images as well as videos.

 The main logic is in `sfmapp.h` and `sfmapp.cpp`.
 One can easily interchange feature detectors and so on in the `sfmapp.h` file.